A Timeline Of The Weeknd & Timothée Chalamet's Friendship

-This past weekend, one of the most viral behind-the-scenes moments out of Coachella wasn't neither Kylie Jenner in one of her candy-colored wigs, nor was it Justin Bieber taking a selfie with the yodeling kid.
+This past weekend, one of the most viral behind-the-scenes moments out of Coachella wasn't neither Kylie Jenner in one of her hot pink wigs, nor was it Justin Bieber taking a selfie with the yodelling kid.

 No, it was an iconic after-party shot posted by Nicki Minaj on night one of festivities, and it has us calling out two names in particular: The Weeknd (Abel Tesfaye) and Timothée Chalamet.
 (Side note: Do you think Minaj has seen Lady Bird?)